 The process involved in the manufacture of some already-produced antibiotics made from lipopeptides, like daptomycin, is a complex one.
 This is because the bacterium that produces the antibiotic also creates several kinds of natural products, of which only one is purified via an extremely difficult process before it can be used as a drug.
 However, this study has uncovered an easier way to generate a new class of lipopeptides to aid the easier manufacturing process of more antibiotics like daptomycin.

 The researchers were able to improve on the coding sequence of the genes that control the enzymes via mutation, enabling them to create improved active ingredients.
-To be sure that this newly discovered active ingredient is safe to be used as a drug for human intake, the researchers are currently looking into its biological function.
+To be sure that this newly discovered active ingredient is safe to be used as a drug for human intake, researchers are currently looking into its biological function.

 Clinical significance